spShashankGit/ShashankPandey/README.md

 🌏 Having worked in different teams in an Agile and International environment I have inculcated great collaboration skills.
 Working with remote clients has also enabled me to be effective in communication and understand non-functional requirements by asking the right questions and suggesting relevant solutions to the best of my knowledge.

-💬 Actively acceptiong connection request on www.linkedin.com/in/spshashank
+💬 Actively engaging in meaningful conversation on www.linkedin.com/in/spshashank

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=spShashankGIT)](https://github.com/anuraghazra/github-readme-stats)